R2NorthstarTools/FlightCore/docs/DEVELOPMENT.md

 FlightCore uses [Tauri](https://tauri.app/) as its UI framework.
 This means it is split into a **backend** written in [Rust](https://www.rust-lang.org/) and a frontend written in [Vue](https://vuejs.org/) and [TypeScript](https://www.typescriptlang.org/.)

+## Design goals

+In general FlightCore should _just work™_ for the majority of people using it.
+All errors should be caught and handled where possible.
+Thanks to CI and auto-updating, releases are easy to deploy and should be made whenever new features are available.

+Pro-user and developer oriented features should be hidden by default to avoid users activating them by accident but still easy enough to access such that it doesn't become a hassle using them.

+As for splitting logic between _frontend_ and _backend_, state and UI related logic should be done in frontend while all the remaining logic is done in backend.
+The backend should not hold state to avoid any concurrency issues in regards to asynchronous and multithreaded calls into the backend.

 ## Setup

 Make sure you have the necessary dependencies installed: https://tauri.app/v1/guides/getting-started/prerequisites